maje91/colex/README.md

 to a collection.
 To apply an expression to a collection, we first create an iterator from the collection, and then apply the expression to the iterator.
-When we apply an expression to a collection, we refer to that collection as an _input_.
+The collection is here referred to as an _input_.
 If the final expression is _not_ a reduction, it can be _collected_.
 By this, we mean that the expression is evaluated and put into another collection, which we refer to as an _output_.